-In the wake of the Meiji Restoration and the subsequent drive to modernize the country, the newly founded Japanese Ministry of Education introduced a revised school system based closely on the American model.
-Private Buddhist schools (寺子屋 terakoya, “temple schools”) were nationalized and schools run by the former domains converted into middle schools, fostering education for all children with no distinction between samurai and commoners.
-While school administration was modeled on foreign educational systems, the curriculum emphasized conservative, traditional ideals based on Confucianism that served the ideals of the new Meiji state.
+In the wake of the Meiji Restoration and the subsequent drive to modernise the country, the newly founded Japanese Ministry of Education introduced a revised school system based strictly on the American model.
+Private Buddhist schools (寺子屋 terakoya, “temple schools”) were nationalised and schools run by the former domains converted into middle schools, fostering education for all children with no distinction between samurai and commoners.
+While school administration was modelled on foreign educational systems, the curriculum emphasised conservative, traditional ideals based on Confucianism that served the ideals of the new Meiji state.

 Tateishi Seijyū was also the head of the Matsumoto carpenters’ association.
-The construction fees of the Kaichi Elementary School reached the enormous sum of almost eleven thousand yen (over 130 million yen in modern currency), seventy percent of which were covered through donations of Matsumoto residents.
+The construction fees of the Kaichi Elementary School reached the enormous sum of almost eleven thousand yen (over 130 million yen in modern currency), seventy per cent of which was covered through donations of Matsumoto residents.

 Visiting hours and admission: